Dominica at the 2004 Summer Olympics

 Dominica was represented at the 2004 Summer Olympics in Athens, Greece by the Dominica Olympic Committee.

 In total, two athletes including one man and one woman represented Dominica in one sport: athletics.

 Background

-The 2004 Summer Olympics in Athens, Greece marked Dominica's third appearance at the Olympics after teh country made its Olympic debut at the 1996 Summer Olympics in Atlanta, Georgia, United States.
+The 2004 Summer Olympics in Athens, Greece marked Dominica's third appearance at the Olympics after the country made its Olympic debut at the 1996 Summer Olympics in Atlanta, Georgia, United States.
 They had not previously won a medal.
 The delegation at the 2004 games would be their smallest so far after six athletes competed in 1996 and four contested the 2000 Summer Olympics in Sydney, New South Wales, Australia.

 Competitors

 In total, two athletes represented Dominica at the 2004 Summer Olympics in Athens, Greece in one sport.